Search

 • Total Lumens: The overall brightness of the fixture should be appropriate for the intended use.

 By understanding BUG ratings and other dark sky principles, you can make informed choices that benefit both your lighting project and the environment.
-Our essential guide to light distribution types can provide further insights on making the right choice.

 From Zero to Hero: My Journey with BUG Ratings